frickjack/misc-stuff/Notes/accountHydrate.md

 # TL;DR

 So you just got your brand spankin' new AWS account, and your team is launching like a rocket into the cloud.
-How should you setup this thing?
+How should you set this account thing up?
-Before you start playing with EC2 instances and S3 buckets and all the other toys at the application layer of the stack; you should figure out how you want to authenticate and authorize and monitor users manipulating your base cloud infrastructure.
+Before playing with EC2 instances and S3 buckets and all the other toys at the application layer of the stack; you should figure out how you want to authenticate, authorize, and monitor users manipulating your base cloud infrastructure.

 The following process describes one approach to inflating an AWS account before beginning application development.
-Although the simple steps taken here are only suitable for a single account setup for an individual or small team, the approach (setting up authentication, roles for authorization, monitoring, a simple budget, and basic alerts) generalizes for use with a multi-account [AWS organization](https://aws.amazon.com/organizations/).
+Although the steps taken here are only suitable for a single account setup for an individual or small team, the approach (setting up authentication, roles for authorization, monitoring, a simple budget, and basic alerts) generalizes for use with a multi-account [AWS organization](https://aws.amazon.com/organizations/).

 ## The Plan